Last Updated on

 - How people are finding your blog (Google, social, links, etc.)

 - How long people are staying on your site

 - How high your bounce rate is (people who visit one page and immediately leave)

 - How users are navigating through your site

 Make sure you’ve installed Google Analytics and spend a bit of time learning the basics so that you can make your blog even better.
-Here’s a quick guide for it.

 Sometimes, new visitors just want to see what’s most recently published – other times, they’ll want to read your most popular pieces to know whether or not you’re worth following.